-Brazil offers: a perfect climate for elephants; the possibility of obtaining a suitable sized parcel of land with habitat permitting natural foraging and social behavior; the potential to provide a home to the many elephants who are suffering in South America; a team of energized, committed people who want to work hard for the best interest of elephants.
+During the launch of this initiative we declared that Brazil offers: a perfect climate for elephants; the possibility of obtaining a suitable sized parcel of land with habitat permitting natural foraging and social behavior; the potential to provide a home to the many captive elephants who are suffering in South America; the presence of a team of energized, committed people who want to work hard for the best interest of elephants.

 The dire need for an alternative to life in circuses

 To get a sanctuary in Brazil up and running was key to discussions about how to end the suffering of elephants currently in circuses and inadequate zoos.
 Without a good alternative in place for elephants in need of a new home, it would have been difficult to move forward the political process and other challenges in regard to such an ambition.

 |In August 2010 Joyce and Petter had a videoconference with Ricardo Tripoli - a Representative in the Congress of Brazil.
 The objective of this meeting was to create an alliance between ElephantVoices and Congressman Tripoli to help approve the suggested ban of use of animals in circuses throughout Brazil.

 ElephantVoices Brasil - Junia and her team of volunteers - continued to gather information about captive elephants in Brazil, and elsewhere in South America, many of whom are kept under terrible conditions.
 They found that there were about 24 elephants held in Brazilian zoos, and a few held in circuses or chained on rural properties.
 The total number was estimated to be between 35 and 40 elephants.
 One of the performing circus elephants, Semba, died in 2012.
 Another, Lady, was more recently donated to a small zoo, due to the increasing pressure against the use of animals in Brazilian circuses.